-Zimbabwe's Mnangagwa returns to serve as next leader
+Mnangagwa returns to lead Zimbabwe into 'new democracy'

-Harare, Zimbabwe (CNN)Zimbabwe's former vice president has returned to the country to serve as interim President, the state broadcaster reports, following veteran leader Robert Mugabe's resignation after 37 years of rule.
+Harare, Zimbabwe (CNN)Zimbabwe's former vice president has returned to the country to serve as interim President, vowing to lead the nation into a "new and unfolding democracy" following Robert Mugabe's historic resignation.

-Emmerson Mnangagwa is scheduled to be sworn in on Friday and is expected to address his ruling ZANU-PF party later today, according to state broadcaster ZBC.
+Emmerson Mnangagwa, who is scheduled to be sworn in on Friday, arrived at the ruling ZANU-PF party headquarters in the evening to the cheers of thousands of supporters, eager to hear from "The Crocodile," as he is known.

+Mnangagwa's return comes after a night of euphoric celebration.
+For the first day in nearly four decades, Zimbabweans experienced life free from Mugabe's iron grip.

 Mugabe, 93, fired Mnangagwa as his deputy more than two weeks ago, triggering a political firestorm that culminated in his own humiliating defeat on Tuesday.
 Mnangagwa fled the country after his dismissal.

-Following a night of cheering, singing and dancing in euphoric celebration, Zimbabwe awoke Wednesday to its first day in almost four decades without the leader who had ruled the country with an iron fist.

-Thousands of Mnangagwa's supporters gathered at the airport and the ruling ZANU-PF party's headquarters in the capital, Harare, to wait for the man dubbed "The Crocodile" to return and open a new chapter in the country's history.

-But for many others, the joyous end of Mugabe's reign is tempered with apprehension -- Mnanagagwa served as Mugabe's right-hand man for his entire career, and to many Zimbabweans, he is more feared than the leader he replaces.
+For many, the joyous end of Mugabe's reign is tempered with apprehension -- Mnanagagwa served as Mugabe's right-hand man for his entire career, and to many Zimbabweans, he is more feared than the leader he replaces.

 The main opposition MDC-T has shown no resistance to Mnangagwa serving as transitional leader.
-It will be looking instead to make inroads in elections slated for next year.
+It will be looking instead to make inroads in next year's elections.

 "We are very excited that we have gotten rid of Robert Mugabe, but we have gotten rid of one man, we have not gotten rid of the system that was oppressive for 37 years," MDC-T Secretary General Douglas Mwonzora told CNN.